OXID-eSales/developer_documentation/development/modules_components_themes/theme/child_theme.rst

 Creating a Child Theme
 ======================

 Besides completely custom themes you can also create child themes that inherit from a parent theme.
 This gives you the opportunity to modify only the parts you desire to, while the rest stays the same.
+Please keep in mind that there's only one layer of inheritance with child themes.
+This means you can extend one installed parent theme with a child but not the child with another child again.

 composer.json
 -------------